kush-agra/Dynamic_Walls-app/README.md

 Allows you to use custom images from any folder placed in any directory Gives you the option to use a dynamic system theme or just use a single light or dark theme all the time

+Limitation : There is no proper way to support multiple spaces yet it seems

 # Set Up

 1. [Download the latest release](https://github.com/kush-agra/Dynamic_Walls-app/releases) and place the app in an appropriate location, preferably in the applications folder but you can leave it in the Downloads folder for it to be stealthy-not visible